thoughtram/blog/_posts/2015-09-17-resolve-service-dependencies-in-angular-2.md

 AppComponent = __decorate([
   Component({...}),
-  View({...}),
   __metadata('design:paramtypes', [DataService])
 ], AppComponent);
 {% endraw %}
 {% endhighlight %}

-We can clearly see that `AppComponent` is decorated with `Component`, `View`, and some additional metadata for `paramtypes`.
+We can clearly see that `AppComponent` is decorated with `Component`, and some additional metadata for `paramtypes`.
 The `paramtypes` metadata is the one that is needed by Angular's DI to figure out, for what type it has to return an instance.

 This looks good.
 Let's take a look at the transpiled `DataService` and see what's going on there (also simplified).